ECP-WarpX/impactx/docs/source/usage/python.rst

       Run the main simulation loop for a number of steps.

+   .. py:method:: reduced_beam_characteristics()

+      Compute reduced beam characteristics like the position and momentum moments of the particle distribution, as well as emittance and Twiss parameters.

 .. py:class:: impactx.Config

       Configuration information on ImpactX that were set at compile-time.